outsideopen/oo-bin-py/README.md

 ## SSH
 (**TODO:** Make tunnels.conf available for secure download by OO employees)

-You need an SSH configuration, and matching `tunnels.conf`
+You need an SSH configuration, and matching `tunnels.toml`

 ## Firefox